axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

   <h3>Evolution, Interrupted</h3>
 <p>
-As I see it, the RADICAL model of co-ownership and co-management is the next stage in collaboration.
+As I see it, the <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> model of co-ownership and co-management is the next stage in collaboration.
 Everything humanity has accomplished has been based on collaboration, but we have acted as if dominance by a few is the only way to achieve it.<sup id="fnref8"><a href="#fn8" rel="footnote">8</a></sup>